orchest/orchest/docs/source/sdk.rst

    """Step 2"""
    from orchest import transfer

-   # You will receive the same data, regardless of the output method
+   # Get the input for Step 2, i.e. the output of Step 1.
-   # used in Step 1.
    data = transfer.get_inputs()  # data = [[1, 2, 3]]